Stay Abroad (incoming & outgoing)

 Information for international students (incoming)

-Counseling and networking services for international students of the Institute of Psychology.
+Counseling and networking services for international students of the Institute of Psychology

 Information for students planning a stay abroad (outgoing)

-A stay abroad is a good opportunity to get to know other cultures, to improve language skills or to deepen specific contents.
-The Institute of Psychology has several cooperations with foreign universities.
-These enable students to complete part of their bachelor's or master's degree abroad.
-Through the Erasmus program, in addition to the waiver of tuition fees at the host university, you can receive further financial assistance as well as support in organizing your stay abroad.
-Depending on the destination country, free language courses (ERASMUS Intensive Language Course) are also offered.
+A stay abroad is a good opportunity to get to know other cultures, improve language skills or deepen specific content.
+The Institute of Psychology has several collaborations with foreign universities.
+These enable students to complete part of their Bachelor's or Master's degree abroad.

-In general, a stay abroad is recommended after 4 semesters in the Bachelor's program or after 2 semesters in the Master's program (but exceptions prove the rule!).
-Recognition of study achievements is possible, but should be discussed in advance with the respective module supervisors.
-Find out at the host universities which courses are offered and then go to our module supervisor with the module handbook excerpt!
-If you would like to have foreign achievements recognized, you may not take a semester off.
+In general, a stay abroad is recommended after 4 semesters for a Bachelor's degree and after 2 semesters for a Master's degree (but exceptions prove the rule!).
+Recognition of academic achievements is possible, but should be discussed in advance with the respective module coordinator.
+Find out at the host universities which courses are offered and then go to our module coordinators with the module handbook excerpt!
+Please also note the information on licensure equivalence linked below if you are aiming for a license to practice medicine!

 If you would like to complete an internship abroad, this is only possible if you are studying in the non-clinical branch.
 If you are interested, please contact the module supervisor for internships.